-(I wrote this in the Fall of 2015 shortly after the attacks in Paris France.
-Of course, this applies to all acts of violence, hate and crime.)
+(I wrote this in the Fall of 2015 shortly after the attacks in Paris, France.
+But this of course applies to all acts of violence and hate.)

 Let me explain.

-You see, the word “fear” has become a buzzword in wellness, health and self-improvement circles.
-And it’s getting thrown around (carelessly I might add) like cheap confetti.
+The word “fear” has become a buzzword in wellness, health and self-improvement circles and it’s getting thrown around carelessly.

 ‘Let go of your fear.’

 ‘Feel no fear.’